skuid/SamplePages/README.md

 Example Skuid pages to help get you started or learn how to do cool and complicated things with Skuid.

-## Four basic categories of material here.
+## Five basic categories of material here.

 ### [Use Cases](/Use_Cases)
 Samples of pages we see used commonly within business applications.
 Gain inspiration from our best-practice work.
 Install these pages in your org to see how they work.
 Steal our work.